startup101/startup101.github.io/index.md

 title: About
 ---
 <p class="message">
-  Hey there!
-Time to fire up your neurons!
+  Time to indulge in some thoughts!
 </p>